 - some mint for garnish

-- Place the marinade in a small saucepan.
-Add the blackberries and simmer until they are soft.
-Pass through a sieve.
-Give the puree back to the pan and whisk in the apple vinegar and the jelly.
+- Blend: Return the puree to the pan and whisk in the apple vinegar and the jelly.
 Bring to a boil and cook uncovered until reduced by about one-third.
-It will not take long, so keep an eye on it and don't forget to stir.
-Add a small pinch of nutmeg.
+It will not take long, so keep an eye on it, and don't forget to stir.

+- Adjust taste: Add a small pinch of nutmeg.
 Adjust the taste, if necessary, with a drop or two of apple vinegar.

-- Garnish with some chopped mint and serve immediately with rice and a green salad, for instance.
+Garnish with some chopped mint and serve immediately with rice and a green salad, for instance.

 Glad to know that you had a great holiday, Adina.
 These skewers look delicious, but that blackberry sauce is for sure the star here.

 what stunning skewers of meat! your sauce is very unique and the very presence of jam makes it appeal to me very much. i'd like to try this, and soon!

 Thank you, Grace.
 It is nice to be back. 🙂